makingweirdthings/makingweirdthings.github.io/_toys/mistakes.md

 Even with low expansion, I don't think the foam is dense enough to support the thin silicone shell around a tall, liquid silicone pour.
 Going to try switching to a plaster bandage shell instead.

+## Vacuum Degassing

+I knew this was a risk, but wanted to find out whether the rest of the process would work out before splurging on more expensive vacuum degassing equipment.
+The finished cast of the toy has a lot of bubbles on the surface, where the mold side walls were sloped inward and could catch rising bubbles.
+I'm sure that the high pour reduced the number of these, but there are still lots of them.

+Next casting will use a lower viscosity silicone, and failing that I'll bite the bullet and pick up a vacuum pump and chamber (or diy).